sysbiomed/glmSparseNet/README.md

 ### Survival Example using RNASeq data

 We use an example data from TCGA Adrenocortical Carcinoma project with '92' patients and a reduced RNASeq data.
-See `MultiAssayExperiment::miniACC` for more information on the data.
+See `MultiAssayExperiment::miniACC` for more information and details of the data.

 There is some pre-processing needed to remove patients with invalid follow-up date or death date: